3dl3rw0lf/Typora-foresee-theme/Readme.md

 ## Personalities

-Modify code in light(dark).scss so that you can make your own personal style
+Modify code in `foresee.scss` so that you can make your own personal style

 ```scss
 $display: (